-Any failure by us or our vendors to comply with trade and other regulations including importation, exportation, product safety, labeling, labor or other laws, or to provide safe conditions for our or their workers may lead to investigations or actions by government regulators, damage our reputation and brands and harm our business.
+Any failure by us or our vendors to comply with trade and other regulations including importation, exportation, product safety, labeling, labor or other laws, or to provide safe conditions for our or their workers, may lead to investigations or actions by government regulators, damage our reputation and brands and harm our business.

-The Our merchandise we sell to our customers is subject to regulation by the Federal Consumer Product Safety Commission, the FTC, the Food and Drug Administration, U.S. Fish and similar Wildlife Services and other federal, state, local and international regulatory authorities.
-As a result, such our merchandise could be in the future become subject to recalls and other remedial actions, and we could face investigations, claims, actions or penalties related to our merchandise and operations.
-Product safety, labeling, and licensing concerns, labor, international trade or other laws, rules or regulations, including consumer disclosure and warning label requirements regarding materials, ingredients or chemical exposure, may require us to voluntarily remove selected merchandise from our inventory.
-Such recalls Recalls or voluntary removal of merchandise, or investigations, claims, actions or penalties related to our merchandise and operations, can result in, among other things, lost sales, diverted resources, potential harm to our reputation and increased customer service costs and legal expenses, which could have a material adverse effect on our operating results.
-In addition, if we fail to comply with any of these regulations, we could become subject to enforcement actions or the imposition of significant penalties and claims, which could harm our results of operations or our ability to conduct business.
-Any audits and inspections by governmental agencies related to these matters could result in significant settlement amounts, damages, fines, or other penalties, divert financial and management resources, and result in significant legal fees.
-An unfavorable outcome of any particular proceeding could have an adverse impact on our business, financial condition, and results of operations.
+Our The merchandise we sell to our customers is subject to regulation by the Federal Consumer Product Safety Commission, the FTC, the Food and Drug Administration, U.S. Fish and Wildlife Services and other federal, state, local and international regulatory authorities.
+As a result, our merchandise could become subject to recalls and other remedial actions, and we could face investigations, claims, actions or penalties related to our merchandise and operations.
+Product safety, labeling labor, international trade or other laws, rules or and licensing regulations, including consumer disclosure and warning label requirements regarding materials, ingredients or chemical exposure, may require us to remove selected merchandise from our inventory.
+Recalls Such recalls or voluntary removal of merchandise or investigations, claims, actions or penalties related to our merchandise and operations, can result in, among other things, lost sales, diverted resources, potential harm to our reputation and increased customer service costs and legal expenses, which could have a material adverse effect on our operating results.
+In addition, if we fail our failure to comply with any of these such regulations we could become has in the past, and may in the future, subject us to investigations, enforcement actions or and the imposition of significant penalties and claims, which could harm our results of operations or our ability to conduct business.
+Any audits and inspections by governmental agencies related to these matters could result in significant settlement amounts, damages, fines or other penalties, divert financial and management resources, and result in significant legal fees.
+An unfavorable outcome of any particular proceeding could have an adverse impact on our business, financial condition and results of operations.
 In addition, the adoption of new regulations or changes in the interpretation of existing regulations may result in significant compliance costs or discontinuation of product sales and could impair the marketing of our products, resulting in significant loss of revenue.

 We purchase our merchandise from numerous domestic and international vendors.
-Failure of by us or our vendors to comply with applicable laws and regulations and contractual requirements could lead to litigation investigations, claims, actions or penalties against us, resulting in increased legal expenses and costs.
-In addition, the failure of any such by us or our vendors to provide safe and humane factory conditions and oversight at their our respective facilities could damage our reputation with customers or result in legal claims against us.
+Failure by us or of our vendors to comply with applicable laws and regulations and contractual requirements could lead to investigations, claims, actions or penalties litigation against us, resulting in increased legal expenses and costs.
+In addition, the failure by us or our of any such vendors to provide safe and humane factory conditions and oversight at our respective their facilities could damage our reputation with customers or result in legal claims against us.